Roeshambo/MonolithDKP/README.md

 Original repository can be found under:
 [MonolithDKP](https://github.com/Roeshambo/MonolithDKP)

-Instructions: Clone and remove "-master" from the addon directory.
+Instructions: Clone and remove "-essential" from the addon directory.
 Place in "Interface\AddOns" folder.